tiran/ipa-hcc/README.md

 rhc connect
 ```

-The `ipa-consoledot-enrollment.service` triggers after `rhc` starts the
+The `ipa-hcc-auto-enrollment.service` triggers after `rhc` starts the
 `rhcd` service.
 The enrollment service runs the script
-`ipa-consoledot-enrollment.py`, which uses DNS SRV discovery to locate
+`ipa-hcc-auto-enrollment.py`, which uses DNS SRV discovery to locate
-IPA servers, connects to `/consoledot` WSGI app to self-register the
+IPA servers, connects to `/hcc` WSGI app to self-register the
 host and finally runs `ipa-client-install`.

 ## Client test setup (step by step)